-Permits have been issued for the construction of a three-story, three-unit residential building at 3913 Fairmount Avenue in Mantua, West Philadelphia.
-The structure will replace a vacant site on the north side of the block between North 39th Street and Union Street.
-The building will rise from a 1,440-square-foot footprint and will feature 3,700 square feet of floor space and full sprinkling.
-Permits list Kibbutz 4 LLC as the owner, Ray Crossan as the design professional, and Crownstone Real Estate LLC as the contractor.
-Construction costs are estimated at $205,000.
+Permits have been issued for the construction of a three-story, mixed-use building at 3616 Haverford Avenue in Mantua, West Philadelphia.
+The structure will rise from a vacant lot located on the south side of the block between North 36th and North 37th streets.
+The building will span a 1,249-square-foot footprint and contain 4,996 square feet of interior space, which will be divided between three residential units and a ground-floor commercial space.
+The planned roof deck promises to offer dramatic skyline views of nearby University City and Center City.
+Permits list Lamont L. Heller as the owner and Tommy’s Plumbing Services LLC as the contractor.
+Construction costs are specified at $500,000.

 A large parking garage at 900 Locust Street in Washington Square West, Center City, is now closed and is expected to be demolished to make way for the Jefferson University Caroline Kimmel Biomedical Research Center.
 The building will stand 170 feet and 12 stories tall and contain over 220,000 square feet of space.
 Designed by Payette, the building will feature a glass and wood-colored facade.